 - The browser generates a unique subscription.

-After a user grants permission to receive push notifications, the browser generates a unique subscription for the website.
+After a user grants permission to receive push notifications, the browser generates a unique push subscription for the website.
+This push subscription is used to manage notification delivery and errors.

-The subscription includes a set of keys and an endpoint URL, which the website uses to send notifications to that specific user.
+The push subscription includes a set of keys and an endpoint URL, which the website uses to send notifications to that specific user.
+It also contains a public key, which is used for authentication and encryption following the VAPID protocol.
 The subscription details are sent back to the website’s server or the push notification service it uses.

 - The website sends notifications.